badele/nix-homelab/README.md

 ## Modules

-Modules list used in this home lab
+The main modules used in this home lab

 This list generated with `inv docs.all-pages` command